-To do the Captain justice, he does not wait to cross the Channel to begin growling.
-Before he has left Piccadilly he has a growl about cablaws, which he thinks unfair to Cabby, and accordingly he pays "sixpence, if not a shilling, over his fare," to "avoid disputes."
-At Folkestone, the Captain, who has an eager eye for beauty, observes the short supply of "beaux" for the "dashing handsome girls, linked in twos and threes."
-"How many," he feelingly exclaims, "of our charming lilies and roses 'waste their sweetness on the desert (watering-places) air l'-at
+Lo do the Captain justice, he does not wait to cross the Channel to begin growling.
+Before he has left Piccadilly he has a growl about cab-laws, which he thinks unfair to Cabby, and accordingly he pays "sixpence, if not a shilling, over his fare," to "avoid disputes."
+"At Folkestone, the Captain, who has an eager eye for beauty, observes the short supply of "beaux" for the "dashing handsome girls, linked in twos and threes."

-At Folkestone, the Captain, who has an eager eye for beauty, observes the short supply of "beaux" for the "dashing handsome girls, linked in twos and threes."
 "How many," he feelingly exclaims, "of our charming lilies and roses 'waste their sweetness on the desert (watering-places) air !'-at last, any sort of two-legged animal is welcome."
-The prevalence of this disastrous state of affairs was amusingly illustrated at a salubrious (and evangelical) watering-place on the western coast, the other day, where the local paper actually advertised for a "few gentlemen wanted" for a pic-nic.
-We cannot pause in Paris, where the Captain has his eyes and ears ac-
+The prevalence of this disastrous state of affairs was aminipaged in illusticated at a subbrian disastrous state of affairs was amusingly illustrated at a salubrious (and evangelical) watering-place on the western coast, the other day, where the local paper actually advertised for a "few gentlemen wanted" for a pic-nic.
 We cannot pause in Paris, where the Captain has his eyes and ears actively busy in the new streets, the theatres, and the churches, and where he is as much at home as in London.
 We heartily sympathise with any man who has "lost all the better chances in life" at Paris, and proceed by railway and river to Lyons, where the clean and comfortable aspect of the crowd provokes an outburst of indignation at the miseries of our own streets.
 At Marseilles, a look at the shipping, in which England is scarcely conspicuous enough, is moralised into a complaint at the legislative obstructions to the complete removal of commercial monopolies; and the absence of beggars suggests a passage which deserves to be quoted.

-Another sign of prosperity here is the total absence of beggars, -begging is indeed forbidden, -but I do not see such rags, such utter reckless destitution, in any of the narrow meaner streets, or the more lonely suburbs, as among ourselves; indeed I have not seen a single being in rags, or unmistakably a beggar.
+Another sign of prosperity here is the total absence of beggars,-begging is indeed forbidden,-but I do not see such rags, such utter reckless destitution, in any of the marrow meaner streets, or the more lonely suburbs, as among ourselves; indeed I have not seen a single being in rags, or unmistakably a beggar.
 This sets me to thinking on that line of Pope's about governments :-